Travel details

 Simien Mountains National Park

-The national park was designated in 1969 and was inscribed as a UNESCO World Heritage Site in 1979.
+The national park was designated in 1969 and inscribed as a UNESCO World Heritage Site in 1979.

 Within the park you can observe wildlife unique to Ethiopia: